-A seminary education provides excellent training for the ministry, regardless of prior undergraduate or graduate degrees.
-Students who have not yet completed their undergraduate degree should pursue theological studies with a strong emphasis on liberal arts.
-A broad, comprehensive college education will provide an edge, not only during seminary years, but also later with the responsibilities of a ministry calling.
+A seminary education provides excellent training for the ministry, regardless of a student's prior undergraduate or graduate experience.
+Students who have not yet completed their undergraduate degree should pursue theological studies with a strong emphasis in liberal arts.
+A broad, comprehensive college education will provide an edge during seminary years and also with the responsibilities associated with a ministry calling.

 Function of Pre-Seminary Studies

 College courses prior to theological seminary should provide the cultural and intellectual foundations essential to an effective theological education.

 - The college work of a pre-seminary student should result in the ability to use certain tools of an educated person:

 - The ability to write and speak English clearly and correctly.
 English composition should have this as a specific purpose, but this purpose should also be cultivated in all written work.
 Coursework in speech will aid significantly.

 - The ability to think clearly.
 In some persons this ability is cultivated through courses in philosophy or logic.
 In others, it is cultivated by the use of scientific methods or by dealing with critical problems in connection with literary and historical documents.

 - The ability to read at least one foreign language and, in some circumstances, more than one.

 - The college work of a pre-seminary student should result in increased understanding of the world in three areas:

 - The world of ideas includes knowledge of English literature, philosophy, and psychology.